chez14/uneasy-php/README.md

   This will download and install required dependencies to your current working directory after create vendor directory.
 No need to worry, just easily delete your working directory if something gone bad.
-- Then setting your apache vhost to your current working directory, or, use PHP Built-in Development Server
+- Then set your apache vhost to your current working directory, or, use PHP Built-in Development Server
   ```shell
   $ php -S localhost:8081
   ```
 - Access `http://localhost:8081/` to see the basic demo.

-Most of the algorithms will be made into a meaningfull package, but currently it's still builted in onto this project.
+Most of the algorithms will be made into a meaningful package, but currently it's still built in onto this project.

-# How is it work
+# How it works

 ## Strategy:
 - Generate Payload